Support

-Living with frontotemporal dementia can be difficult.
-Younger people affected by the disease may have jobs and have family and financial responsibilities.
+Living with frontotemporal dementia can be very difficult.
+Many people affected by the disease may have jobs, family and financial responsibilities.

 As well as supporting the person with FTD, it’s important that family and carers can also access practical and emotional support for themselves.

 Rare Dementia Support runs national groups providing support and information for people with FTD, their families and carers.
-These are the Frontotemporal Dementia Support Group, the Primary Progressive Aphasia Support Group, and the Familial Frontotemporal Dementia Support Group.
+Contact details can be found online at raredementiasupport.org

-For more information, you can also contact Alzheimer’s Research UK’s Dementia Research Infoline on 0300 111 5111 or infoline@alzheimersresearchuk.org
+For more information, contact Alzheimer’s Research UK’s Dementia Research Infoline on 0300 111 5111 or infoline@alzheimersresearchuk.org

 There are other support organisations that offer help and advice about dementia.
 For more information, visit our page ‘Support for people affected by dementia’.